robertmaynard/Sandbox/CMakeSlowEval/README.md

-An example of how to make CMake variable evaluation slow down
+An example of how to make CMake variable evaluation slow down.
+Primarily caused by how CMake parses macro parameters.